What You Need to Know About Sailing in Vanuatu

 Clearing Out of Vanuatu

-When it's time to say goodbye to Vanuatu, you'll need to officially clear out through Customs, Immigration and Quarantine.
+When it's time to say goodbye to Vanuatu, you'll need to officially clear out, once again, through Customs.

 Again, you can only do this at one of four official ports: Port Vila, Luganville, Lenakel or Sola.
-Make sure you allow plenty of time for the paperwork, especially if you're departing near a weekend or public holiday LINK#TTD024.
+Make sure you allow plenty of time for the paperwork, especially if you're departing near a weekend or public holiday.

 Process for Yachts Before Departure

 You'll need to give Customs a heads-up about your departure plans.
-If you surrendered any firearms or ammunition when you arrived, give them at least 48 hours' notice so they can sort everything out.
+Give them at least 48 hours' notice so they can sort everything out, but usually a week's notice is better.

 Double-check that you've met all your temporary admission conditions and haven't overstayed your welcome without getting an extension first.